-If you are a perfectionist then you may have experienced the procrastination, paralysis, or even anxiety or depression, which can stem from it.
-It can undermine your achievements and your entire life.
-We are told therefore to give up perfectionism, but that is one of the great mistakes of the modern age.
-The age of health and safety, the age of mediocrity.
+If you are a perfectionist then you have probably experienced the procrastination, paralysis, or even anxiety or depression, which flows from it.
+It can undermine your achievements, and your entire life.
+We are advised therefore to give up perfectionism, and often that is sage.
+But nothing is ever simple: it can also be a great mistake.
+The good life is suspended by a thread made of fine distinctions.
+In this age of health and safety, this age of mediocrity in certain aspects of life, we confuse important things.
 Yes perfectionism is dangerous, but many of the really important things in life are dangerous.
-Rather than retreat from the challenge of living become skillful with its tools.
+It is a double-edged sword.
+Rather than retreat from the challenge of living, become skillful with its tools.
+Including the sharp ones.
 Understood and used properly, perfectionism can propel you to heights, just as it has done for millennia.
-Rather than shy from perfection's dangers we need to develop skill in its use.
 Today I outline how to be perfectionist in a way that leads to achievement.
-The ancient Greek philosopher Plato will guide us in this.
+The ancient Greek philosopher Plato will give authority to what I say and he will guide us in understanding this important aspect of life.

-To understand how to do this, we will look back to one of the wisest people of all time: Plato.
-We will consider his image of the chariot from his dialogue The Republic.
-The chariot is composed of three elements, the driver, and two horses.
-The driver directs the horses and without him they will crash.
+Let’s begin our discussion with Plato’s image of the chariot from his dialogue The Republic.
+The chariot is composed of three elements, the driver, and two separate horses.
+The driver directs the horses, and without him they will crash.
 But without the horses the driver can go nowhere.
 The driver is Reason.
-The two horses are names Spiritedness and Desire.
-I think that perfectionism is an aspect of the horse Spiritedness, for it is the aspect of us which strives from greater things.
+One horse is named Spiritedness.
+The other is Desire.
+I think that perfectionism is an aspect of the horse Spiritedness, for it is the aspect of us which strives for greater things.
 But Spiritedness can get out of control and cause a crash, so it needs Reason to steer it.
-What I am doing today is speaking to your Reason, so that you can use your Spiritedness to get somewhere with your passions, without crashing in the form of procrastination, anxiety, and so on.
+What I am doing today is speaking to your Reason, so that you can use your Spiritedness to get somewhere with your passions, without crashing in the form of procrastination, anxiety, self-hate, and so on.

 The philosopher Plato pointed out that we can have perfect ideas – say the mathematical idea of a circle – but that such perfection never exists in our material world.
-Every material circle is imperfect, a mere approximation of the perfect geometric concept of a circle.
-If a person dedicated themselves to carving circles they might through effort create ones that are ever closer to the perfect idea - "a round plane figure whose boundary (the circumference) consists of points equidistant from a fixed point (the centre)" - however they would never achieve that perfection.
+Every material circle is imperfect, a mere approximation of the perfect concept of a circle.
+If a person dedicated themselves to carving circles they might, through effort, create ones that are ever closer to the perfect idea - a round plane figure whose boundary (the circumference) consists of points equidistant from a fixed point (the centre) - however they would never achieve that perfection.
 The perfect idea can only exist their mind.
-But it is important nonetheless, because it guides their ever-improving material circles.
+But it is important nonetheless, because it guides their ever-improving art of making circles.
+The pursuit of the ideal makes a real difference in the world.

-The difference here is in loving something beyond me, the perfect ideal, versus demanding that I be perfect.
-Or demanding that my life be perfect.
-I see this regularly with clients.
 A person wants to be a writer but suffers constant procrastination.
-In two thirds of cases we dig down and find that they are in love being seen as a writer rather than with writing itself.
+I have seen this often in therapy.
+In two thirds of cases we dig down and find that they are in love With the identity and perceived lifestyle of a writer, rather than with writing itself.
 It is the ego that matters rather than the art.
 And when they demand perfection of their ego things get worse.
-When you love the ideal, on the other hand, you free yourself.
-Ideally you have the wisdom that you will never reach the thing in its absolute form.
-And yet the journey ever closer gives life shape, meaning, and purpose.
+When you properly love the ideal, on the other hand, you free yourself.
+Ideally you have the understanding that you will never reach the thing in its absolute form.
+And yet the journey ever closer to it gives life shape, meaning, and purpose.
 Everything looks different.
-For those of us who create and achieve can be nourished and inspired by the ideal objects of our love.
+For those of us who create and achieve, we can be nourished and inspired by the ideal objects of our love.
 We become ever better than we were.
 David and the Pieta are imperfect: it is conceivable that a greater genius than Michelangelo could have done better: the marble rendered even more electric, the feeling that David might turn his gaze on you even more palpable.
-These artworks are wondrous because of the high degree that they approximate to that which Michelangelo strove...while also falling far short!
-For this reason they speak of something, opening our eyes to it without us being ever able fully to articulate it.
+These artworks are wondrous because of the high degree to which they approximate that to which Michelangelo strove.
+For this reason they speak of something, opening our eyes to it without us being able to fully articulate what it is.
 We reach for words, and words are invited such as good, or true, perhaps with capital letters, but language itself fails us.
 We are in the realm of creative intuition.
-These imperfect sculptures are moments of high art that have inspired us to better things for centuries.
+These imperfect sculptures are moments of high art that have inspired us to do better things for centuries.

 Life is striving, it is a honing of oneself and one’s talents in the direction of perfection, whatever the nature of our particular field of endeavour.
 Life is also a permanent falling short, so we cannot demand perfection, and if we do, well...that way lies madness.
 Our challenge is to accept imperfect reality, to learn to laugh at ourselves, or at least to walk lightly, and yet to strive, regardless, for what really matters: for the highest objects of our love, for the highest ideals.
-We climb "the ladder of love" as the medievals called it, themselves inspired by Plato's Symposium.
-In doing so our inner lives and our way of being are shaped for the better.
+We climb "the ladder of love" as the medievals called it, themselves inspired by Plato's Symposium which I highly, highly - highly! - recommend.
+In doing so our inner lives and our way of being are shaped for the utterly better.
 Drawn by a deep love of something wonderful, we create more wonder in the world.

 Author: Matthew Bishop